 - Physical exfoliants: scrubs with fine particles.

-- Gentle chemical exfoliants: products with mild acids like lactic or mandelic acid (always safe, non-medical cosmetic levels).
+- Gentle chemical exfoliants: products with mild acids like lactic or mandelic acid (always safe, non-cosmetic concentrations).

 Avoid harsh scrubbing, as it can irritate your skin.
 The goal is smoothness, not redness.